 Texas A&M University

-Texas A&M University, one of the largest public universities in the state, offers a fully-online Master’s in Public Health (MPH) with a concentration in epidemiology through their distance education program.
-This program is fully online — with the exception of one orientation session for new students — and focuses on the impact of disease on broader populations.
-No GRE is required and once enrolled, you’ll complete courses in public health, and biostatistics.
-A capstone project and practical experiences round out your core and elective coursework.
+Texas A&M University, one of the largest public universities in the state, offers an online Master’s in Public Health (MPH) with a concentration in epidemiology through their distance education program.
+This program is fully online, with the exception of one orientation session for new students, and focuses on the impact of disease on broader populations.

 If you’re interested in this program, you must be a United States citizen or permanent resident (green card), although the program is online.
 You should also hold an undergraduate degree from an accredited institution with a GPA of 3.0 or higher to apply.